10 Genius Hacks to Save Money on Spices

 Know Just What You’ll Need — and How Much of It

 You can definitely save money on spices.
-The first step is to see if you have everything you need for your holiday meals and treats.
+The first step is to see if you have everything you need for dinners you’re planning or holiday meals and treats.

 Glance over your list of recipes.
 For instance, lentil soup recipes often call for ground cumin, ground coriander, paprika and bay leaves.
-Is it in the cupboard already or do you need to shop?
+Do you have them in the cupboard already or do you need to shop?
 Then ask yourself some questions.

-• How much will you use?
-Maybe Grandma’s spaghetti sauce recipe calls for dried parsley flakes and you don’t know when or if you’ll use them again.
-Don’t buy a whole container of anything you just need a pinch of.
-Instead, this is perfect for a store that sells bulk spices.
+How much will you use?
+Maybe grandma’s spaghetti sauce recipe calls for dried parsley flakes, and you don’t know when or if you’ll use them again.
+Don’t buy a large container of anything you just need a pinch of.

 How To Tell If Your Herbs and Spices Are Still Good